 Funeral arrangements entrusted to the James C. Stump Funeral Home Inc., 580 Circle Drive, Rostraver Township (724-929-7934) www.jamesstumpfuneralhome.com

-To send flowers to the family or plant a tree in memory of Anna (Tamasy) Donohoe, please visit our floral store.
+To send flowers to Anna's family, please visit our floral store.